mfinzi/equivariant-MLP/README.md

 To install as a package, run `pip install git+https://github.com/mfinzi/equivariant-MLP.git`.

-To run the scripts you will need to clone the repo and install it locally which you can do with
+To run the scripts you will instead need to clone the repo and install it locally which you can do with
 ```bash
 git clone https://github.com/mfinzi/equivariant-MLP.git
 cd equivariant-MLP